treverson/bcx/README.md

 ### Create your first test commit to your branch of the bcx project

 Create a text file "misc.txt" in your local copy and add the line "My first commit" (and save it).
-After creating the text file issue the following commands in a terminal.
+After creating the text file, issue the following commands in a terminal.

 ```
 git fetch --all
 git branch
 ```

-Now you should see the master branch and it should be the active branch (first line to printed).
+Now you should see the master branch and it should be the active branch (have a * next to it).
 You need to switch to your branch which is done by issuing the folloing command

 ```
 git checkout <yourbranch>
 ```

 Now you are ready to commit misc.txt to your branch by issuing the following commands

 ```
 git add .